zane-c/Dash-Class/README.md

 - Backend api built using **Firebase**
 - Frontend built using Reactjs (2300 lines)
 - Hosted on Micrsoft Azure
+- Mobile app built using expo and can be found in a separate repo https://github.com/cedricholz/Dash-Class

+#### Team
+- Zane Christenson
+- Cedric Holz

 #### Local Installation